-I drink a lot of protein shakes, but I’ve always wondered which type of protein is best; they mainly all taste the same, after all.
+I drink a lot of protein shakes, but I’ve always wondered which type of protein powder is best; they mainly all taste the same, after all.

 I have several different protein shakes that I like to drink and each one contains a different type of powdered protein in them.
 From pea protein to whey protein, hemp protein, and soy protein, I’ve done my research to give you a quick summary of what each one is and its benefits.
 I’ve also included a list of brands to try – this list is simply based off of the brands I have personally used and liked.

 Pea protein: Out of all the types of protein powders I’ve tried, I’d have to say that most have pea protein as their main ingredient.
 Since it’s not a complete protein, you’ll often see it listed with other types of proteins (rice, hemp and various super seed proteins) that complement it.
 This type of protein helps preserve muscle, which is important if you are trying to lose weight.
 It’s also good for the kidneys.

 Brands to try: Vega, Welleco, Kashi GoLean, PlantFusion